git-emran/git-emran/README.md

 #### Writr

 [Writr](https://github.com/git-emran/simple-notes) - A Markdown writer desktop application.
 I call it Writer.
 It supports all the markdown syntaxes.
 It has built in LSP(Language Server Protocol) and Syntax highlighting support for 10+ languages including Rust and Golang.
-You can build your workflows using MermaidJs in side writer.
+You can build your workflows using MermaidJs inside writer.
 It supports Native Markdown Preview as a reader mode and more importantly Move around with **Vim motions.**

 #### Chess Engine